yuzzznh/yuzzznh.github.io/index.md

 cover: true # hydejack's cover page
 ---

-Hooray!
-Finally got rid of 404 at yuzzznh.github.io!
-Yujin will continue customizing this blog.
+Hi there!

+This is [yuzzznh](https://github.com/yuzzznh){:.heading.flip-title}'s blog.

-That and more is now Hydejack.
-I hope you enjoy it [as much as I do](https://qwtel.com/).
+I hope you enjoy visiting here!

+In case you became interested, please feel free to find out my [resume]{:.heading.flip-title}.

+Have a nice day!

 ## First Steps
 Start by reading the [Documentation]{:.heading.flip-title}.